OleSkaar/Plunder/Index/Combat.md

 Spell attacks are made using Intelligence.

-## Hit locations and attack type
-The attacker specifies what type of attack they want to make, and where the attack is made: head, torso, right or left arm, right or left leg.
-Attack types are listed on the weapon's stats.

-Making the same kind of attack twice in a turn grants disadvantage on that attack roll.

-_Do not repeat the tactics which have gained you one victory, but let your methods be regulated by the infinite variety of circumstances._

-— Sun Tzu, the Art of War

-### Critical Hits
-If the attacker rolls a natural 20, the attack is always a hit.
-Additionally, the target receives a Wound that lasts until the end of their next turn, and their armor is damaged and takes one Notch.
-Roll on the Wound Table for the hit location to determine the Wound’s nature.

 ### Fumbles
 A natural 1 on an attack roll is a miss regardless of the target’s Defense and results in a mishap.
 This means that they slam their weapon into a nearby obstacle, overextend their bow, or overcharge their arcane focus.
 The item is damaged and takes one Notch.